PauloSantos-S3D/GetNewCodes/README.md

 <p align="center"><span style="font-size:24px; font-weight:bold;">README</span></p>

 This repository and software is only for [Cimatron Users](https://www.cimatron.com/en) and only for update purposes. \
-Any another use is not guaranteed or authorized
+Any other use is not guaranteed or supported by customer service.
 </div>